 d) Hold both cap and ceramic bottom underwater.
 Confirm the ceramic bottom and cap are both completely void of air, and reassemble the Blumat ceramic bottom with the green cap while both components are still underwater).

 c) Soak the assembled Blumat sensors and keep them submerged until you’re ready to use them.
-Blumat sensors can stay in water indefinitely, but avoid algae growth and light exposure.
+Blumat sensors can stay in water indefinitely, but avoid algae growth and light exposure. - Start by connecting the 8mm tubing to a reservoir or Blumat Pressure Reducer which has been integrated to a pressurized line.

-4. Run the 8mm tubing to your plants.
+- Run the 8mm tubing to your plants.

-5. Water the garden again, and push the Blumat Carrot in where you would like the moisture sensed.
+- Water the garden again, and push the Blumat Carrot in where you would like the moisture sensed.
 Cut the 8mm tubing and insert the 8 x 8 x 3mm tee (included with each Blumat).
 Slide or push the 8mm tubing over the 8mm barbs on the tee.
 This supplies water to the Blumat Carrot.

-6. For the last carrot, use the elbow insert instead of the tee.
+- For the last carrot, use the elbow insert instead of the tee.
 Alternatively, keep the tee in place.
 Use a small amount of 8mm tubing to attach a 8mm shut-off valve following your final Blumat carrot.
 This will function as an air/debris purge valve.

-7. Turn on the water supply and adjust the flow to each Blumat:
+- Turn on the water supply and adjust the flow to each Blumat:

 a) Open the valve on the Blumat until flow is visible.
 Keeping the 3mm tubing level with the valve of the Blumat, slowly tighten (turn clockwise) the Blumat until a hanging drop is just achieved.
 The flow should just be stopped, but do not twist beyond that point for the “hanging drop.”